In today’s world, we are bombarded by toxins and potentially dangerous chemicals daily. Eating a bit of barbecued meat can’t be deadly, can it?

 - Keep the heat low, and raise the grill above the heat, away from the charcoal or embers.

 - Avoid charring or burning meat.

 - Marinate.
 Marinating has been shown to reduce the formation of HCAs.
-Research has shown that an olive oil, lemon juice and garlic marinade cut HCA levels in chicken by as much as 90%.(2) Six hours of marinating in beer or red wine cut levels of two types of HCA in beef steak by up to 88% compared with unmarinated steak.(3)
+Research has shown that an olive oil, lemon juice and garlic marinade cut HCA levels in chicken by as much as 90 percent.(2) Six hours of marinating in beer or red wine cut levels of two types of HCA in beef steak by up to 88 percent compared with un-marinated steak.(3)